mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 others are abandoned because of ecological or economic collapse or the retreat of empire.
-Some planets have but a few thousand inhabitants where billions once lived, leaving tens of thousands of square kilometres of post–urban wasteland.
+Some planets have but a few thousand inhabitants where billions once lived, leaving tens of thousands of square kilometers of post–urban wasteland.
 Such planets draw scavengers by the horde, picking through the bones of civilization for a few scraps of worthwhile salvage.